ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 e) The carbon dioxide equivalent emissions of rail journeys.
 These are assumed to be 30gCO2e / km / person [[ecopassenger.org](http://ecopassenger.hafas.de/hafas-res/download/Ecopassenger_Methodology_Data.pdf), [cer.be](http://www.cer.be/sites/default/files/publication/Facts%20and%20figures%202014.pdf), [eea.europa.eu](https://www.eea.europa.eu/data-and-maps/indicators/energy-efficiency-and-specific-co2-emissions/energy-efficiency-and-specific-co2-9)], which can be considered as a European average.
 Emissions from individual trains can, however, can be lower by an order of magnitude depending on the type of train (electric, diesel, highspeed or regional), the local energy mix (for electric trains), number of passengers, etc. The highspeed train in France is estimated to emit only [3gCO2e / km  / person](https://en.oui.sncf/en/help-en/calculation-of-co2-emissions-on-your-train-journey), due to a very low carbon electric grid, but average trains in the UK emit [40gCO2e / km / person](https://dataportal.orr.gov.uk/media/1114/rail-infrastructure-assets-environmental-2017-18.pdf) as many services are not electrified and diesel trains are used instead.
 As the contribution of rail journeys to the overall carbon footprint of EGU-related travel is negligible (<1%), the uncertainty here is negligible too.

-## 4.5 Reduction scenarios

-We want to compare the realistic assumptions above to a scenario where every participant with a distance of less than 1500km takes the train.